 Work with an experienced car accidents lawyer to determine the settlement strategy for your case.

 How Long Will A Car Accident Trial Last?

 Only a small percentage of cases end up at a jury verdict because trial results are difficult for either party to predict.
 In some cases, however, pursuing the trial to completion is the best strategy.
 It will depend on the strength of your case and the quality of the settlement offer proposed.
 If you proceed with a trial, the process can take a while due to the need to compile your evidence, file relevant court documents, complete discovery, and file and respond to motions.

 Going to trial, however, could result in you recovering far more compensation than a settlement.

-DO NOT HESITATE!
+Don’t wait to file a claim in McAllen, Texas.
 Even car accidents that seem simple at first often involve complicated legal issues.
 Texas, like all states, has time limits for filing lawsuits, called statutes of limitations.
 If you have to file a lawsuit to pursue damages, in most cases, the statute of limitations in Texas is two years from the date of the car accident.
-Therefore, discuss your case with a dedicated, experienced McAllen car accident lawyer as soon as possible after the accident.
+So discuss your case with a dedicated, experienced McAllen car accident attorney as soon as possible after the accident.

 At Patino Law Firm, we can protect your rights and guide you through the claims process.
 For a free consultation, call the Patino Law Firm at (956) 255-0023 or contact us online.